ome/ome-zarr-py/README.rst

 Documentation
 -------------

-Documentation will be automatically build with `readthedocs`.
+Documentation will be automatically built with `readthedocs`.

 It can be built locally with: